Shopify/tapioca/README.md

 #### Keeping RBI files for gems up-to-date

-To ensure all RBI files for gems are up-to-date with the latest changes in your `Gemfile.lock`, Tapioca provides a `--verify` option:
+To ensure all RBI files for gems are present and have the correct version based on your `Gemfile.lock`, Tapioca provides a `--verify` option:

 ```shell
 $ bin/tapioca gems --verify